On Bisimulations for Description Logics: Conclusions

 \section{Conclusions}

 We have studied bisimulations in a uniform way for a large class of DLs with useful ones like the DL \SROIQ of OWL~2.
 In comparison with~\cite{KurtoninaR99,LutzPW11}, this class allows also the role constructors of PDL, the concept constructor $\E r.\Self$ and the universal role as well as role axioms.
 Our main contributions are the following: \begin{itemize} \item We proposed to treat named individuals as initial states and gave an appropriate condition for bisimulation.
-We are the first who gave bisimulation conditions for the universal role and the concept constructor $\E r.\Self$. \item We proved that all of the bisimulation conditions \eqref{bs:eqA}-\eqref{bs:eqSelf} can be combined together to guarantee invariance of concepts and the Hennessy-Milner property for the whole class of studied DLs. \item We are the first one who addressed and gave results on invariance or preservation of ABoxes, RBoxes and knowledge bases in DLs.
-Independently and concurrently with~\cite{LutzPW11} we gave first results on invariance of TBoxes.
-By examples, we showed that our results on invariance or preservation of TBoxes, ABoxes, RBoxes and knowledge bases in DLs are strong and cannot be extended in a straightforward way. \item We introduced a new notion called QS-interpretation, which is needed for dealing with minimizing interpretations in DLs with quantified number restrictions and/or the concept constructor $\E r.\Self$. \item We formulated and proved results on minimality of quotient interpretations w.r.t.\ the largest auto-bisimulations. \item We adapted Hopcroft's automaton minimization algorithm to give an efficient algorithm for computing the partition corresponding to the largest auto-bisimulation of a finite interpretation in any DL of the considered family.
-The adaptation requires special treatments for the allowed constructors of the considered DLs. \end{itemize}
+We introduced bisimulation conditions for the universal role and the concept constructor $\E r.\Self$. \item We proved that all of the bisimulation conditions \eqref{bs:eqA}-\eqref{bs:eqSelf} can be combined together to guarantee invariance of concepts and the Hennessy-Milner property for the whole class of studied DLs. \item We addressed and gave results on invariance or preservation of ABoxes, RBoxes and knowledge bases in DLs.
+Independently from~\cite{LutzPW11} we gave results on invariance of TBoxes.
+By examples, we showed that our results on invariance or preservation of TBoxes, ABoxes, RBoxes and knowledge bases in DLs are strong and cannot be extended in a straightforward way.

-This paper is a reasonably systematic work on bisimulations for DLs.
-What is missing in this paper is that we did not investigate expressiveness of DLs and did not generalize the Hennessy-Milner property for the class of non-finitely-branching interpretations.
-However, recall that: bisimulations can be used not only for analyzing expressiveness of logics but also for minimizing interpretations and concept learning in DLs; the class of finitely branching interpretations is very large and contains many interpretations of practical interest.